TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 Each data structure is created by one or more tools which are detailed below

-## State
+## EthState

 The `state` object displays information about the type of account associated with an address, the block the address first appeared on the chain, the proxy address if the address is a proxied smart contract as well as account balance and a few other things.

-The following commands produce and manage states:
+The following commands produce and manage ethstates:

 | Tools |     |
 | ----- | --- |